ipfs/aegir/README.md

 in `--no-changelog`.

 If you want no documentation generation you can pass `--no-docs` to the release task to disable documentation builds.

+#### Scoped Github Token

+Performing a release involves creating new commits and tags and then pushing them back to the repository you are releasing from.
+In order to do this you should create a [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and store it in the environmental variable `AEGIR_GHTOKEN`.

+The only access scope it needs is `public_repo`.

+Be aware that by storing it in `~/.profile` or similar you will make it available to any program that runs on your computer.

 ### Documentation